-- (4) FORMS.
+(4) FORMS.
 The board shall prescribe, furnish and make available, at locations in the state convenient to the public, application forms for grants under this section.
-Upon request, it shall advise and assist applicants in making out such forms. - (5) RETURN OF GRANTS Any student who receives a grant under this section, but subsequently does not complete the semester for which the grant was received, shall return a prorated share of the grant based on the number of weeks of the semester left unattended - 39.31 Honor scholarships.
-(1) For the purpose of recognizing and awarding scholastically talented graduates of Wisconsin high schools who are residents of the state as defined in s.
-39.30, there are created honor scholarships which may be awarded to qualified students who plan to enroll as first-time, full-time freshmen at any approved, nonprofit public or private institution of higher education in
+Upon request, it shall advise and assist applicants in making out such forms.

+(5) RETURN OF GRANTS.
+Any student who receives a grant under this section, but subsequently does not complete the semester for which the grant was received, shall return a prorated share of the grant based on the number of weeks of the semester left unattended.

+39.31 Honor scholarships.
+(1) For the purpose of recognizing and awarding scholastically talented graduates of Wisconsin high schools who are residents of the state as defined in s 39.30, there are created honor scholarships which may be awarded to qualified students who plan to enroll as first-time, full-time students at any approved, nonprofit public or private institution of higher education in this state.
-Wisconsin, including first-time, full-time students enrolling in associate degree programs approved by the board of vocational, technical and adult education or nursing schools approved by the board of nursing Honor scholarships shall be cash stipends awarded directly to students.
 No honor scholarships shall be awarded to persons who plan to enroll in a course of study leading to a degree in theology, divinity or religious education or to religious aspirants.

-- (2) Honor scholarship recipients shall receive stipends based on individual financial need which is calculated by deducting resources available to the student from total educational costs.
-The amount of tuition used in calculating total educational costs shall not exceed \$400 for 2 semesters or its equivalent, and any amounts received under s 39 30 shall not be included in calculating available resources.
-The minimum honor scholarship awarded to any student shall be \$100, notwithstanding the student's need.
-The maximum honor scholarship awarded to a student shall be \$800. - (3) Honor scholarships shall be awarded in order of rank based on criteria determined by the board and shall be awarded to persons scholastically ranked in the top 10% of their graduating classes, as follows: - (a) To 2 graduates at each Wisconsin public or private secondary school enrolling less than 250 students. - (b) To 4 graduates at each Wisconsin public or private secondary school enrolling 250 to 750 students - (c) To 6 graduates at each Wisconsin public or private secondary school enrolling more than 750 students.
+(2) Honor scholarship recipients shall receive stipends based on individual financial need which is calculated by deducting resources available to the student from total educational costs.
+The amount of tuition used in calculating total educational costs shall not exceed the resident fee at the Madison campus of the university of Wisconsin.
+The maximum honor scholarship awarded to a student shall be \$800.

+(3) Honor scholarships shall be awarded in order of rank based on criteria determined by the board and shall be awarded to persons scholastically ranked in the top 10% of their graduating classes, as follows:

+(a) To 2 graduates at each Wisconsin public or private secondary school enrolling less than 250 students.

+(b) To 4 graduates at each Wisconsin public or private secondary school enrolling 250 to 750 students.

+(c) To 6 graduates at each Wisconsin public or private secondary school enrolling more than 750 students